 This is not an uncommon view and I’m sure many of you will know this from your own experiences.

-Is it possible that daily exposure to complex multi sensory environments can lead a child with a hypersensitive and fragile nervous system to become; less hypersensitive?
+Is it possible that daily exposure to complex multi sensory environments can lead a child with a highly sensitive nervous system to become; less hypersensitive?

 It might be useful to start by deconstructing what is meant by the term desensitization.
 Desensitization is a term that gets used quite liberally in everyday discourse, especially around this topic.
 Sometimes it is clear that the meaning of desensitization gets lost in translation.